debasmita-a/debasmita-a/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on creating simple java programs.
+- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ... everything!